apache/incubator-kie-tools/packages/kie-sandbox-image/README.md

 ### Editors

-By default all editors will be enabled.
+By default all three standard editors will be enabled (BPMN, DMN, PMML).
 To disable an editor simply delete/comment out the respective json.

 - **type**: The type of file that you want to edit.
 - **filePathGlob**: The glob pattern of the file you want to edit.
 - **resourcesPathPrefix**: The path to the editor you want to get to.
-- **path**: Populates the envelopeContent.
+- **path**: The path of the editor.
-- **title**: The title that will show up on the home page.
+- **title**: The title of the editor that will be displayed on the home page.
-- **extension**: The extension of the file type that you want to edit.
-- **description**: An optional parameter that will display a short description under the title on the home page.
+- **description**: Displays a short description of the editor under the title on the home page.
   Here's an example of what it should look like:

 ```js